Avoiding the Emergency Room? Waiting Could Be Worse

 - Many front desk staff are separated from patients and visitors by clear plexi-glass partitions.

 - For most COVID-19 patients, registration is conducted by phone to minimize exposure.

-- Positive COVID-19 patients who are ill are placed in separate, negative pressure rooms (prevents airborne cross-contamination from room to room) that are cleaned according to CDC guidelines.
+- Positive COVID-19 patients that are ill are placed in separate, negative pressure rooms (prevents airborne cross contamination from room to room) that are cleaned according to current CDC guidelines.